-Each spring and fall during, Coralville residents have two opportunities to get rid of extra trash for free: Cart à la Carte, and Mayor's Clean Up Week.
+Each spring and fall, Coralville residents have two opportunities to get rid of extra trash for free: Cart à la Carte, and Mayor's Clean Up Week.

 Both are available to Coralville residents with city trash and recycling services (which serves single family and duplex housing, and some multi-plexes).
 If you live in an apartment or have a condo owner's association with private refuse services, call your provider to find out how to dispose of bulky items.

-For Items That Do Not Fit in Your Cart
+For A Trash Item That Does Not Fit in Your Cart

-During Mayor's Clean Up Week, City of Coralville trash customers can set items at the curb that are no longer usable and too large to fit in your garbage cart for free garbage pickup.
+During Mayor's Clean Up Week, City of Coralville trash customers can set a trash item at the curb that is no longer usable and too large to fit in your garbage cart for free garbage pickup.
 Some restrictions apply.
 See below.